RchrdWrd/qrcodescanner/README.md

  Basic QRCode Scanner for VEDOX :)

 # USAGE
+ May need to change deviceId variable (index.html) => 0, 1, 2, etc..
+ (default deviceId for usb camera is '0' on desktop pc)

  Click on start scan button and enjoy.
- I predefined 3 coupon code:
+ The script constantly scanning for qr codes visible on the camera (loop) If u scan a qr code with value one of the 3 predefined coupon code:

   1111

   2222

   3333

-  so if u read a qr code with text: 1111, u get a message.
+  ...the script return a custom message ;)